| 2.5.1 One of the Government's key aims is to encourage

 favourably, however, the use of temporary accommodation will not

 be considered appropriate within the identified sites.
+PROPOSAL 8: NEW SITES FOR INDUSTRIAL AND COMMERCIAL DEVELOPMENT

 INCLUDING BUSINESS USE AND GENERAL INDUSTRIAL USE AS DEFINED BY